 Causes Of Periodontal Disease In Dogs

 Gum disease that can lead to advanced periodontal disease in dogs is caused by a buildup of bacteria and food, which eventually becomes plaque.
 Plaque can combine with minerals and harden within two to three days to form calculus.
 The dog’s immune system fights the bacterial buildup, which leads to inflammation.
 Calculus continues to build and pulls the gums away from the teeth, creating pockets where bacteria can grow.
-Abscesses start to form, tissue and bone deteriorate, and the teeth become loose.
+Abscesses start to form, tissue and bone deteriorate, and the teeth loosen.

 Treatments For Periodontal Disease In Dogs